 We’re going to turn the rest of this article over to Anna Bratton, one of our top salespeople.
-Anna is focused on a selection of strategic accounts for Salesforce in the UK.
-These will typically have a number of decision makers who will affect a sale.
+Anna is focused on a selection of strategic accounts for Salesforce in the UK, where sales are typically influenced by several decision-makers.

-The first thing I’d say to any salesperson who’s ready to get serious about LinkedIn is take a long hard look at your contacts.
+The first thing I’d say to any salesperson who’s ready to get serious about LinkedIn is: take a long hard look at your contacts as that’s what your success with selling on LinkedIn will depend on.
 Contacts are the currency of LinkedIn.
 If your contacts are predominantly family, friends and old school pals, you’ve got some work to do.

 Connections breed connections.
-Your first level contacts open up a route to a wide range of second and third level connections.
+Your first level contacts open up a route to a wide range of second and third-level connections.
 This is how you scale your network.
-Strike while the iron’s hot – whenever you meet anyone (online or off) always follow up quickly with a connection request while you are still fresh in their mind.
+Strike while the iron’s hot – whenever you meet anyone (online or offline), always follow up quickly with a connection request while you are still fresh in their mind.

-One of the main things I use LinkedIn for is mapping out the decision makers within my target prospects.
+One of the main things I use LinkedIn for is mapping out the decision-makers within my target prospects – this helps simplify the selling process.
 I deal with some very large multinational companies, so there can be numerous people involved in making and influencing a purchase.
-But even for smaller B2B sales, you’ll often need to influence a number of individuals.
+But even for smaller B2B sales, you’ll often need to influence several individuals.

 You’d be surprised how much people put in their profiles – which team they’re in, which office they work out of, what projects they’re focusing on.
-With a little detective work, you can quickly build up a picture of who you should be talking to, what they’re like (check out their recommendations) and what they’ve done before.
+With a little detective work, you can quickly build up a picture of who you should be talking to and assess your prospects needs.

-You can also build up a map of who reports to who and gain a clearer picture of the people you’ll need to influence to make the sale.
-(For a start, take a look at the “Viewers of this profile also viewed...” box on their profile.)
+You can also build up a map of who reports to whom and gain a clearer picture of the people you’ll need to influence to make it through the selling process.
+(For starters, take a look at the “Viewers of this profile also viewed...” box on their profile.)

 Hardly anyone I know likes making cold calls.
-More often than not they’re a waste of time and feel like you’re banging your head against a brick wall.
-Today, there really is little or no excuse for going into any call totally cold.
+More often than not, they’re a waste of time and feel like you’re banging your head against a brick wall.
+Today, there is little or no excuse for going into any call cold.

-With LinkedIn, you can almost always learn enough about someone to make your call, or sales pitch (if you're further into the process), more relevant and useful to them.
+With LinkedIn, you can almost always learn enough about someone to make your call or sales pitch (if you are further into the process), more relevant and useful to them.
 And it’s not simply a case of digital stalking.
-Personally, I’m always open with the people I call about having looked at their LinkedIn profiles.
-I find it helps break the ice.
-Plus it shows I’ve gone to more trouble than 90% of the other salespeople who call them every day.
+I’m always open with the people I call about the fact that I have looked at their LinkedIn profiles.
+I find it helps break the ice and it shows I’ve gone to more trouble than 90% of the other salespeople who call them every day.